Session 3 - Module A: Advanced Orchestration Patterns¶

 }

-# Agent-type specific specialization
+# Agent-type specific specialization for data processing

-if agent_type == "research_specialist":
+if agent_type == "data_ingestion_specialist":

 base_params.update({